tencentyun/intlcloud-documents/yehe_doc/大数据/Elasticsearch Service/操作指南/管理集群/集群安全管理_intl_en.md

 If you have concerns over the security of public network access, you can disable it and enable only private network access.
 ![](https://main.qcloudimg.com/raw/7a6031231c2085d3113e4f897d11ffc0.jpg)

-## Enabling Limited Public Network Access to ES Cluster and Setting IP Whitelist
+## Enabling Limited Public Network Access to ES Cluster and Setting IP Allowlist

 For the sake of security, access to ES clusters over the public network is disabled by default.
-For clusters having [ES cluster user authentication](https://intl.cloud.tencent.com/document/product/845/35275) enabled, you can enable access over the public network for convenience, but you need to set the IP whitelist for security protection.
+For clusters having [ES cluster user authentication](https://intl.cloud.tencent.com/document/product/845/35275) enabled, you can enable access over the public network for convenience, but you need to set the IP allowlist for security protection.
 ![](https://main.qcloudimg.com/raw/1aa030ce5031f2899b856043a4e7641a.jpg)

 ## Role-Based Access Control (RBAC)